Coffeetrac/AG_NTRIP_ESP/README.txt

 the Adress:   192.168.1.79 **

-** If your Network use other Network than 192.168.1.xxx you have to modify the Clients IP Adress at Network_AOG.h  before uploading the Sketch to the ESP!
+** If your Network use other Network than 192.168.1.xxx you have to modify the Clients IP Adress at AG_NTRIP_ESP_BNO_MMA_BT.ino  before uploading the Sketch to the ESP!

 The Client uses the Serial Port 0 output (mostly the USB connector to PC) for detailed Debug Information from the Client.
 Baudrate is 115200.